-The job of a project manager or project leader is extremely complex and involves everything from gaining executive buy-in to ensuring the team are able to deliver the project on time without exceeding the budget.
+Project management success is extremely complex and involves everything from gaining executive buy-in to ensuring the team is able to deliver the project on time without exceeding the budget.

 Many projects fail precisely because balancing these various responsibilities is easier said than done.

 Nevertheless, there are various key elements that can help to deliver project realization.